Emergency or Expedited Relief

 Motion and Affidavit for Emergency Ex Parte Order

-If an Emergency Ex Parte Order is granted, a full hearing must be held within fifteen days (unless extended by the Court) to provide the opposing party the opportunity to be heard.
+• Issue an Emergency Ex Parte Order and schedule a hearing within fifteen days to provide the opposing party the opportunity to be heard, or

 Required form: Motion and Affidavit for Emergency Ex Parte Order Form #650